bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/monero-and-the-privacy-doom-principle-btcpp-cdmx.md

 And so that's the stream wallet model.
 So before we get too much into the analytics, I need to talk about blockchain outputs, which I realize a lot of you are probably already familiar with, but I'm going to go ahead and give a refresher anyway.

-## Chapter 4: Detailed Analysis of Cryptocurrency Privacy Mechanisms
+## Detailed Analysis of Cryptocurrency Privacy Mechanisms

 So basically, the way blockchains work is that transaction, you create something called an output, and it's basically evidence that you are associated with this transaction.
 Bitcoin's very straightforward, and so every time that you receive money, there's an output.